khairahnh/khairahnh/README.md

 - :woman_with_headscarf: Hi I’m Khairah or you can just call me Kay.

 - 👀  I’m interested in Data Science and Machine Learning.
-However, I am new in this field so I'm taking a step at a time.
+However, I am new in this field so I'm taking one step at a time.

 - 🌱 I’m currently learning Python for data analysis and visualization and plan to do more projects on this.
 After that I plan to learn more Data Science and Machine Learning.